dowjones/svg-text/README.md

 ```

 ### selectorNamespace
 `string` An optional selector that will be prefixed to all style selectors to serve as a namespace so that custom styling will apply only to a specific scope.
+Default is "svg[data-svgtext="[unique id]"]", where "unique id" is set automatically by SvgText.
 Example:
 ```js
 options.selectorNamespace = 'svg#mySvg';
 ```

 ### className
 `string` An optional class name to attach to the `text` element.
 This will be used for custom styling.
+Default is "svg-text".
 ```js
 options.className = 'demo';
 ```